-Veronica Funk was born in in the mid-1960's in Winnipeg, Manitoba and raised in Northern Manitoba.
+Veronica Funk was born in the mid-1960's in Winnipeg, Manitoba and raised in Northern Manitoba.
 She studied art & design at Red Deer College in Alberta, apprenticed with potters, stone sculptors and painters in Manitoba and spend a year painting on a farm in Saskatchewan.
-She is an active member of the Federation of Canadian artists and resides in Airdrie, Alberta.
+She is an active member of the Federation of Canadian Artists and a juried member of the Alberta Society of Artists and resides in Airdrie, Alberta.
 She has been painting professionally since 1999 and is currently continuing her education towards completion of her Bachelor of Fine Arts designation.

 Veronica’s work has been exhibited across North America and is found in private and corporate collections world-wide, including a Reservation in Northern Ontario and the personal collection of Landon Pearson (activist for the rights of children and former Prime Minister Lester B. Pearson’s daughter-in-law).
 She is the recipient of the Federation of Canadian Artists Tinyan Chan Award and the Fortis Alberta Airdrie Mayor’s Night Professional Artist Award and was also recognized for her contribution to the growth of arts and culture in Alberta through several nominations including the Lieutenant Governor of Alberta Distinguished Artist and Soul of Airdrie.